A blissful oasis invites you to leave the real world behind. Charming, comfortable, but extremely elegant. Luxurious without being intimidating.

 21 beautiful rooms and suites, all individually decorated.
 All but one have stunning sea views.

 One of only two restaurants in the Algarve (and one of only three in Portugal) with two Michelin stars.
 Austrian Dieter Koschina has been at Vila Joya since 1991 and is a perfect gentleman as well as a superb chef.
 Degustation (tasting) dinners are suitably waist-enhancing and the food is international with a modern Portuguese twist.
 Attention to detail is as expected and breathtaking.
 Lovely outdoor heated pool has a small bar and serves lighter food during the day, plus excellent jugs of white sangria.

 A good tip?
 Lunch is a favourite.
 The views are fantastic, so close to the sea and so quiet.
 The gardens are beautiful and it is a real haven.
 They serve an a la carte menu or a set three-course lunch, which is priced accordingly.
 But be warned - chef likes to tempt you, and a '4 course lunch' also has several small treats in between courses.

 What other facilities does the hotel have?

-An outdoor heated pool and a small poolside restaurant (summer only).
-A delightful spa which offers a wide selection of treatments in a private area; outdoor treatments are also an option.
+A small poolside restaurant (summer only) and a great spa which offers a wide selection of treatments in a private area.
+Outdoor treatments are also an option.
 The superb wine cellar can also be used for private dining and wine tastings.